woocart/localizations/UK/products-cosmetics.md

 ### OPI Nail Lacquer / Polish, The Thrill of Brazil, 15 ml

 Price: 13.50
 OPI nail lacquer is setting the industry standard as the most successful professional brand, earning recognition across the globe.
 The Classics are a collection of our best-selling lacquers in over 100 fashion-forward colours.
-Nail lacquer is the original nail polish formula that reinvented quality nail color, your top choice if you enjoy updating your manicure weekly.
+Nail lacquer is the original nail polish formula that reinvented quality nail colour, your top choice if you enjoy updating your manicure weekly.

 Benefits: Exceptional high gloss finish, with the super-rich, chip resistant, long-lasting colour, from a professional formula.
 Suggested Use: Prepare nails with OPI Natural Base Coat, apply 2 coats of lacquer using a ProWide brush and seal with OPI Top Coat.
 Awards: Sunday Times Style Beauty Awards 2015.
 Best Beauty Awards 2015.

 - For the red-obsessed.
-- Vibrant color for summer fun.
+- Vibrant colour for summer fun.
 - Made in the USA.

 ### MAC Lustre Lipstick Patisserie